ENGL 3195 Directing Television Adaptation. Analysis and Production

 2 hours lecture, 2 hours television laboratory; 3 credits

 A workshop combining literary and technical skills.
 In-depth analysis of scenes from critically acclaimed adaptations of literary and dramatic texts.
 Principles and techniques of directing adaptation for television.
 Students learn elements of all phases of production: research and interpretation, working with actors, studio production techniques, teleplay director's craft, editing and mixing sound in multi-camera live environment and post production.
 Students direct their own interpretation of a script provided by professor.
 For the final common class project students choose one production position, according to their interests and skills.
-This course is the same as Television and Radio 3850 .
+This course is the same as Television, Radio and Emerging Media 3850.

 The City University reserves the right, because of changing conditions,